IsJordanBraz/webpack-test/README.md

 npm run build

-This must bundle for dist.
+This must bundle the files in dist.